anneyumme/Vocabinary/README.md

-# 🚀 Vocabinary - Your Ultimate English Vocabulary App
+# 🚀 Vocabinary - Final Project Vocabulary App

 Welcome to Vocabinary, the coolest way to master English vocabulary!
-This project is your one-stop solution to create, manage, and learn vocabulary through engaging flashcards and interactive quizzes.
+This project is one-stop solution to create, manage, and learn vocabulary through engaging flashcards and interactive quizzes.
 Inspired by the popular Quizlet app, Vocabinary is designed to make vocabulary learning fun and effective.
 Let's dive into what makes Vocabinary awesome!

 ## 📱 Project Overview

 Vocabinary is a cross-platform mobile application that supports users in learning English vocabulary through flashcards, quizzes, and typing exercises.
-Whether you're a beginner or an advanced learner, Vocabinary has got you covered!

 ## 🌟 Key Features